020 88309782

 '

-Revitalise Your Floors - Professional Hardwood Floor Buffing
+Professional Hardwood Floor Buffing

-Wood floor buffing serviceOften times the appearance, cosiness, and elegance are all defined by the appearance of your wooden floor.
+Buffing service on hardwood flooringOften the appearance, cosiness, and elegance are all defined by the appearance of your wooden floor.
 It can bring a lot of beneficial styles and design opportunities for you to enjoy and your guests to admire.
-Furthermore, wood flooring is a perfect backdrop for the home décor and your personalized style, and it can also serve as a perfect statement piece, thus becoming a perfect statement piece and a candidate for your home's focal point.
+Furthermore, wood flooring is a perfect backdrop for the home décor and your personalised style, and it can also serve as a perfect statement piece, thus becoming a perfect statement piece and candidate for your home's focal point.

 What Is Wood Floor Buffing and Why You Might Need It?

-Buffing service on hardwood flooringBuffing and sanding are both processes that will help your wooden floor bid farewell to its worn and tired appearance, as well as get rid of some of the minor scratches and imperfections.
+Buffing and sanding are both processes that will help your wooden floor bid farewell to its worn and tired appearance, as well as get rid of some of the minor scratches and imperfections.
 Sanding treatments consist of removing the topmost layer of the protective finish of your wooden floor, as well as a thin bit of the bare wood surface, wherever it's necessary, such as the cases when there are deeper scratches, dents, and stains.
 The abovementioned can penetrate through the protective finish and affect the bare wood underneath.
 Sanding also opens the pores in the wood's structure, thus the sealing and finishing products get absorbed more effectively.

 This procedure can also give your floor a new and attractive lustrous shine, that can last for many years to come!
 The basics of the process are pretty simple and efficient, not to mention that it will be extremely beneficial to the floor, as well as not make you stress out by being too much of a hassle.
 We still recommend seeking professionals when it comes to any of the processes involved with the wooden flooring, be it sanding, buffing, refinishing, and so on, as we do not think you should risk your floor's appearance just because you decided to undertake a little weekend DIY project that has backfired on you at some point.

 The main machinery required for buffing a wooden floor is called a buffer or rotary machine.
-Just like with sanding, before the buffing process is to begin, you have to make sure your room has been thoroughly cleaned out and decluttered, so make sure you have removed all furniture pieces, decorations, and any other items that might turn out to be an obstacle for the process and the results.
+Just like with sanding, before the buffing process begins, you have to make sure your room has been thoroughly cleaned out and decluttered, so make sure you have removed all furniture pieces, decorations, and any other items that might turn out to be an obstacle for the process and the results.

-Application of hardwax oilBefore you start the buffing process, it's also necessary for you to have removed any wax finish that could be left behind after a previous polishing process.
-This step is pretty simple, and you could actually do it yourself, as the only thing that's required is to apply a wax stripper/mineral spirits to the floor.
+Application of hardwax oilBefore you start the buffing process, it's also necessary for you to remove any wax finish that could be left behind after a previous polishing process.
+This step is pretty simple, and you could do it yourself, as the only thing that's required is to apply a wax stripper/mineral spirits to the floor.
 However, if you are planning on doing it, you have to be cautious and follow the manufacturer's recommendations, because mineral spirits are minerals that can turn out to be dangerous for a human's health.

 The next step involves cleaning, which is essential before the polishing and buffing processes begin.
 Run a dust rag or mop over to remove loose dirt and dust particles, then use warm water and a suitable cleaning solution to mop the surface thoroughly.
 Doing this will enable the polish to be applied uniformly, leading to an impeccable shine at the end of the treatment.

 You should wait for the floor to dry up, before continuing with the buffing and the polishing.
-Buffing a wooden floor is usually a quick process, but sometimes it can take more time than the estimated, so do not get impatient.
+Buffing a wooden floor is usually a quick process, but sometimes it can take more time than estimated, so do not get impatient.
 Buffing and polishing should be handled with care because they can pose a threat to a person's health, especially if we're talking about someone with little to no experience.
 Buffing machines have a polish pad attached, which needs to be in good condition if you want to achieve the best effect.

 When is Buffing Recommended Over Sanding?